• Skip to primary navigation

 Instructions

-• Preheat oven to 400°F.
+• Preheat oven to 400ยฐF.

-• If you are using a frozen prepared crust in a pie plate, thaw it in your refrigerator overnight.
+• If you are using a frozen prepared crust in a pie tin, thaw it in your refrigerator overnight.
 For refrigerated prepared pie crusts, bring to room temperature for 15 minutes before rolling into a pie plate.

-• Thinly slice zucchini and onion.
+• Thinly slice 4 cups zucchini and 1 onion.

 • Pour mixture of zucchini, onion, cheese, herbs, and eggs into pie crust prepared with dijon mustard.